 Our business strategy depends on achieving revenue and net income growth from demand for hotel rooms as part of a strong U.S. and global economy.
-Any economic slowdown or recession or weaker-than-anticipated growth could negatively impact demand for our hotel rooms, which in turn could materially and adversely affect our business, financial performance and condition, operating results and cash flows.
-Even if the U.S. economy and the global economy remain stable or grow in 2024, we cannot provide any assurances that demand for hotel rooms will increase from current levels.
-If demand does not increase in the near future, or if demand weakens, our future results of operations and our growth prospects could be materially and adversely affected.
+Any economic slowdown or recession or weaker-thananticipated growth could negatively impact demand for our hotel rooms, which in turn could materially and adversely affect our business, financial performance and condition, operating results and cash flows.
+Even if the U.S. and global economies remain stable or grow in 2025, we cannot provide any assurances that demand for hotel rooms will increase from current levels.
+If demand does not increase in the near future, or if demand weakens, our future results of operations and growth prospects could be materially and adversely affected.

-Recent price volatility, dislocations and liquidity disruptions in the U.S. financial markets have caused stock market prices to fluctuate substantially and the spreads on prospective debt financings to widen considerably.
-Ongoing volatility and uncertainty in the financial markets may negatively impact our ability to access additional financing for our capital needs, including growth, acquisition activities and other business initiatives, on favorable terms or at all, which may negatively affect our business.
+Price volatility, dislocations and liquidity disruptions in the U.S. financial markets may negatively impact our ability to access additional financing for our capital needs, including growth, acquisition activities and other business initiatives, on favorable terms or at all, which may negatively affect our business.
 A prolonged downturn in the financial markets may cause us to seek alternative capital sources of potentially less attractive financing and may require us to further adjust our business plan accordingly.
 These events also may make it more difficult or costly for us to raise capital through the issuance of new equity or the incurrence of additional secured or unsecured debt, which could materially and adversely affect us.

-In addition to market volatility, the United States and the rest of the world have recently experienced significant inflation.
-Inflation poses a risk to us due to increases in interest rates, as well as the possibility of future increases in interest rates, which have adversely impacted our outstanding variable rate debt and may result in higher interest rates on any new fixed rate debt we may incur.
+In addition to market volatility, any future increases in inflation would pose a risk to us due to the possibility of increases in interest rates, which would adversely impact our outstanding variable rate debt and may result in higher interest rates on any new fixed rate debt we may incur.
 We have entered into interest rate swaps to limit our exposure to interest rate fluctuations related to a portion of our variable rate debt.
 However, in a high interest rate environment, the fixed rates we can obtain with such replacement fixed rate swap agreements, and the fixed rate on any new debt we may incur, will also continue to be high.
 Inflation may also have an adverse effect on our operating expenses, including, but not limited to, labor, supplies, repairs and maintenance, as these costs could increase at a rate higher than our revenues.
 Inflation could also have an adverse effect on consumer spending, which could impact Occupancy levels at our hotel properties and, in turn, our own results of operations.